- 3 minutes to read

 Remove historical Log Databases

-Nodinite spawns new databases according to the following System Parameters:
+Nodinite automatically spawns new databases when the conditions from the following System Parameters are met:

 Find the oldest number of days to keep messages as defined by the system